-Development of the Limited Access General Category (LAGC) Fishery:
+Development of the Limited Access General Category (LAGC) Fishery and Northern Gulf of Maine Management Area:

 The Council established the General Category component as an open access permit category in 1994 while developing a limited access program for qualifying vessels (now Limited Access component).
 Through Amendment 11 to the Scallop FMP, the Council transitioned the General Category component from open access to limited access to limit fishing mortality and control fleet capacity.
 The Council's vision for the LAGC component was "a fleet made up of relatively small vessels, with possession limits to maintain the historical character of this fleet and provide opportunities to various participants including vessels from smaller coastal communities."
 Amendment 11 established three LAGC permit categories which allowed for continued participation in the General Category fishery at varying levels.
+The action also created a new management area in the Gulf of Maine.
 Vessels that met a qualifying criteria were issued an LAGC IFQ permit and allocated quota based on the 'contribution factor' (i.e. if you fished longer and landed more during the qualification period, you received a higher allocation).
 General Category permit holders that did not meet the qualifying criteria for an LAGC IFQ permit were eligible to receive either an LAGC NGOM permit or LAGC Incidental permit.